-In Fig.~\ref{Fig:mass-scale-varied}, we consider only two bounds on $\D\neff$ - bounds from \Planck~and CMB-HD, to demonstrate the shift in the allowable region on the respective $(\lpx, \lh)$ space for the choice of respective mass scales either greater or smaller than $\mphi$ for $\phi\to \varphi\varphi$ and $\phi\to \ug\ug$.
-Similar to Figs~\ref{Fig:Allowed-region-Plane-of-TwoCouplings}-\ref{Fig:Allowed-region-Plane-of-TwoCouplings-scattering}, here also the area above the lines are excluded or to be excluded by present or future \cmb~observations.
+In Fig.~\ref{Fig:mass-scale-varied}, we consider current bound on $\D\neff$ - bounds from \Planck~and only one prospective future reach of $\D\neff$ that could be observed by CMB-HD, to demonstrate the shift in the allowable region on the respective $(\lpx, \lh)$ space for the choice of respective mass scales either greater or smaller than $\mphi$ for $\phi\to \varphi\varphi$ and $\phi\to \ug\ug$.
+Similar to~\cref{Fig:Allowed-region-Plane-of-TwoCouplings}, here also the area above the lines are excluded or to be identified by present or future \cmb~observations.
 If we choose $\s^\prime_m>\mphi$ and $\s^\prime_m<\mphi$, the allowed area decreases and increases for $\phi\to \vp\vp$ and it is displayed on the left panel of Fig.~\ref{Fig:mass-scale-varied}.
 Contrarily, the right panel of this figure exhibits that increment or reduction of the permissible area for the choice of $\L_m$ less or larger than $\mphi$.
 This conclusion is in congruence with the expression of $B_\vp$ and $B_\ug$ from Eqs.~\eqref{Eq:BX-Decay-To-Boson} and~\eqref{Eq:BX-Decay-To-Gauge-Boson}.